getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 {% capture __alert %}
 Please note that if you enable this integration, Vue will not call its `logError` internally.
 This means that errors occurring in the Vue renderer will not show up in the developer console.
-If you want to preserve this functionality, make sure to pass `logErrors: true` option.
+If you want to preserve this functionality, make sure to pass the `logErrors: true` option.
 {% endcapture %}

 {% include components/alert.html